Garics2000/ui-test/README.md

 #### 3. For MacOS users only
 MacOS has some network limitations applicable to docker containers.
 Particularly it doesn't allow to resolve localhost address from  containers inside.
 Use special docker DNS host.docker.internal to resolve localhost in such cases.
 See https://docs.docker.com/docker-for-mac/networking/ for more details.
-Make sure that app_host property in **config.properties** file has the following value:
+Make sure that base_url property in **config.properties** file has the following value:
 ```
 base_url=http://host.docker.internal:8111
 ```